librenms/librenms/doc/Support/SSL-Configuration.md

 # CentOS
 ### Enabling HTTPS - Apache
-This example is specifically for CentOS 7 with Apache Please follow [this](https://wiki.centos.org/HowTos/Https) How To from CentOS wiki on setting up Apache with an SSL cert.
+This example is specifically for CentOS 7 with Apache Please follow [this](https://wiki.centos.org/HowTos/Https) How To from CentOS wiki on setting up Apache with a SSL cert.

 #### Step 1
 Follow the How to until you get to step 3.
-This is going to be little diffrent with LibreNMS.
+This is going to be little different with LibreNMS.
-You will need to make changes in here `vi /etc/httpd/conf.d/librenms.conf`
+You will need to make changes in here `sudo vi /etc/httpd/conf.d/librenms.conf`

-Your VirtualHost for 443 will need to look something like this for LibreNMS (obviously changing librenms.example.com to your actual domain name):
+Your VirtualHost for 443 will need to look something like this for LibreNMS (obviously changing librenms.example.com to your actual domain name)
 ```
 <VirtualHost *:443>
         SSLEngine on